JoeSubbi/3D-Renderer-for-4D-Objects/status_report.md

 ### Motivation
 <!--[Clearly motivate the purpose of your project; why someone would care about what you are doing]-->

 4 Dimensional objects are something that cannot be created physically and cannot be visualised in their true state.
-By finding an intuitive way to represent hyper dimensional shapes, especially in a mathematical format, utilising ray marching, low file size, data visualisation.
+The motivation for the project is to further a persons understanding of high dimensional space and to test their understanding of geometry that cannot be wholely visualised.

 ### Aims
 <!--[Clearly state what the project is intended to do.
 This should be something which is measurable; it should be possible to tell if you succeeded]-->